 You need the right amount of Energy attached to a Pokémon for it to attack.
-For example, look at Litten.
-Its Bite attack costs , so you must have at least 1 Energy attached to Litten to use this attack.
-Next, its Flare attack costs .
-You need at least 2 Energy attached to Litten to use Flare, and the means you need to have 1 Energy attached.
-However, the means that any type of Energy can be used for the second Energy.
-Will work, but so will , on, or any other Energy type.
+For example, look at Chespin.
+Its Vine Whip attack costs , so you must have at least 1 Energy attached to Chespin to use this attack.
+Next, its Seed Bomb attack costs %.
+You need at least 2 Energy attached to Chespin to use Seed Bomb, and the means you need to have 1 Energy attached.
+However, the means that any kind of Energy can be used for the second Energy. will work, but so will , or any other Energy type.
 Once you are sure you have the right Energy, announce which attack you are using.